 How would you define “3” to someone who has no concept of numbers?

 This elusiveness has led to major philosophical debates about what a number is.
-The two main camps are:
+The three main camps are:

 Because of this elusiveness, mathematicians in the 20th century needed a way to build numbers from the ground up using a single, rock-solid concept.
 The solution they landed on is Set Theory.